Europe

 Horizon Europe – EU Framework Programme for Research and Innovation 2021–2027

-The programme is built on three pillars.
+The programme has four pillars.

 Pillar 1: Excellent Science